4RF/serial-traffic-generator/README.md

 Throughput/Latency/Poll Packet Size - Specifies the size of each test packet

-Response Packet Size - Ingored for this test mode
+Response Packet Size - Ignored for this test mode

 Packet Count - The number of test packets to send

 Interpacket Gap - specifies the separated between packets.
 This separation is what is used by devices under test to delineate individual packets.
 For this reason this setting must match the configuration of the device being tested.

+Timeout - Ignored for this test mode

 # Latency
 In this mode, a measurement is taken of the time between when a packet is written to the operating serial buffers of the Sender Port, and when the entire message has been received on the Receiver Port.